Incitatus

 Incitatus (/la/; meaning "swift" or "at full gallop") was the favourite horse of Roman Emperor Caligula.
 According to legend, Caligula planned to make the horse a consul, although ancient sources are clear that this did not occur.
-Supposedly, Incitatus had 18 servants for himself, he lived in a marble stable, walked in a harness decorated with rare and special stones/jewels, dressed in purple (the colour of royalty) and ate from an ivory manger.
+Supposedly, Incitatus had 18 servants for himself, he lived in a marble stable, walked in a harness decorated with rare and special jewels, dressed in Tyrian purple and ate from an ivory manger.

 Legend

 According to Suetonius in the Lives of the Twelve Caesars (121 AD), Caligula planned to make Incitatus a consul, and the horse would "invite" dignitaries to dine with him in a house outfitted with servants there to entertain such events.
 Suetonius also wrote that the horse had a stable of marble, with an ivory manger, purple blankets and a collar of precious stones.

-Cassius Dio (165–235 AD) indicated that the horse was attended by servants and was fed oats mixed with gold flake, and that Caligula made the horse a priest.
+Cassius Dio (165–235 AD) indicated that the horse was attended by servants and was fed oats mixed with gold flake.
+He also notes that Caligula consecrated "his horse" as a priest in his service; this horse is not named but is often assumed to be Incitatus.

 Historical accuracy

 The accuracy of the received history is generally questioned.
-Historians such as Anthony A. Barrett suggest that later Roman chroniclers such as Suetonius and Dio Cassius were influenced by the political situation of their own times, when it may have been useful to the current emperors to discredit the earlier Julio-Claudian emperors.
+Historians such as Anthony A. Barrett suggest that later Roman chroniclers such as Suetonius and Dio Cassius were influenced by the political situation of their own times, when it may have been useful to the current Roman emperors to discredit the earlier Julio-Claudian emperors.
 Also, the lurid nature of the story added spice to their narratives and won them additional readers.
 Scholars suggest that the treatment of Incitatus by Caligula was an elaborate prank intended to ridicule and provoke the Senate, rather than a sign of insanity, or was perhaps a form of satire with the implication that a horse could perform a senator's duties.

 Barrett noted, "Many stories were spread about Incitatus, originating most likely from Caligula's own humorous quips... [p]ossibly out of perverted sense of humor Caligula would pour libations to Incitatus' salus [health and well-being], and claimed that he intended to co-opt him as his priest."
 Ancient sources are clear that the horse was never made a consul.
+Both Suetonius's and Dio Cassius's accounts only allege that Caligula planned to appoint Incitatus as consul, but Dio states that the plans were never realised.